vippsas/vipps-partner/README.md

 [
     {
         "errorCode": "Unauthorized",
         "errorMessage": "Invalid MSN: 123.
-This MSN is not valid for the provided supermerchant id.
+This MSN is not valid for the provided super merchant id.
 Check that you are using the correct credentials for the right environment.", "contextId": "87f70e69-5649-458f-a3cc-39acbec0d4ba",
         "errorGroup": "Merchant"
     }